andytudhope/thebluebook/source/tangled-bank/index.md

 A trace of the traceless
 I belong to the beloved” — Rumi

+“As I am writing, a new hit is ringing in my mind.
+The lyrics tell school children to heed the school bell summoning them to go and learn how to read, write, count, and sing.” — Njabulo S. Ndebele

 “I have always imagined that Paradise will be a kind of library.” — Jorge Luis Borges

 {% iframe https://www.youtube.com/embed/rwvCEWWWt7Q 800 550 %}

+“child
+if you stop weeping, you may see because that is how knowledge begins” — Mongane Wally Serote

 “I speak about it in order to begin somewhere, and also to free you from the delusion that somewhere without or within there is something fixed or in some way established from the outset.
 Every so-called fixed and certain thing is only relative” — C. G. Jung, _Septem Sermones_